I Got You (Split Enz song)

 "I Got You" is a song by New Zealand rock band Split Enz.
 It was released as a single on 21 January 1980 by Mushroom Records in Australia and New Zealand, and August 1980 by A&M internationally, as the first single from their breakthrough album True Colours.
-Written by co-lead singer Neil Finn, who did not initially believe it to be a hit, it became the band's most commercially successful song, topping the charts in Australasia (spending eight weeks at number-one in Australia) and placing in the top 20 of the British and Canadian charts.
+Written by co-lead singer Neil Finn, who did not initially believe it to be a hit, it became the band's most commercially successful song, topping the charts in Australasia (spending eight weeks at number-one in Australia) and placing in the top 20 of the British and top 10 of the Canadian charts.
 By July 1980, it had become the biggest selling single in Australian history.

 The song was rated #11 on the Australasian Performing Right Association's Top 100 New Zealand Songs Of All Time list.

 Background

 "I Got You" originated from a series of songwriting sessions with his brother and co-frontman Tim, in which one brother would name a title and the other would write a song around it; Tim suggested the title "I Got You" to Neil.
 Speaking to the New Zealand Herald in 2001, Neil recalled: "I think Tim came up with the title.
 We were sitting around in Rose Bay, Sydney, writing and I remember thinking the chorus was kind of weak.
 But when we rehearsed it, it felt really good straight away."
 Initially, neither Neil, nor Michael Gudinski of Mushroom Records, believed the song would become a hit, Gudinski believing none of the tracks on True Colours had hit potential.
 The guitar riff at the start was played by Neil.
 He later remarked, "That was the only [riff] I knew how to play at the time...
 That was me learning how to play electric guitar."